 student administrative fee for each fall and spring semester and $36

 student administrative fee for the summer term.
 Continuing education students pay a college access, parking, and security fee (CAPS) of $4 per class for a maximum of $12 per semester.
 Students enrolled in classes that have no tuition costs are not required to pay the CAPS fee.
-You can pick up a parking decal by bringing a copy of your student registration/schedule which verifies that you are enrolled to the Security Annex on the Main Campus.
+You can pick up a parking decal by bringing a copy of your student registration/schedule which verifies that you are enrolled to the Campus Police and Public Safety office office on the Main Campus.
 There is a $10 replacement fee for the student ID and a $10 replacement fee for the hanging parking decal.

 Campus Police and Public Safety Office Hours for Obtaining Parking